ClickInspire/API-Documentation/README.md

 - User

-## Client Management
+### Client Management

-Communication and management of clients is quite different from scheduling.
-This API should host the chat functionality as well as any additional entities relating to a client that aren't mission critical for scheduling.
+Management of client information and ratings is quite different from scheduling.
+This API should host as any additional entities relating to a client that aren't mission critical for scheduling.
+Almost like a CRM...

-### Entities
+#### Entities

 *TBD*

-# Supporting APIs
+### Communication

+Communication such as automatic sms vs app messaging toggle, monitoring of chat rooms for notifications to send push notifications, and email templates can be hosted here.

+#### Entities

+*TBD*

-## Cron
+### Cron

 The purpose of this API is to create a BaaS for triggering API request to other APIs at specific times.

-### Entities
+#### Entities

 *TBD*

-## Authentication
+### Authentication

 Provide a centralized place to authenticate socially and store related information.